eraybasar/pesdk-docs/_guides/html5/v5/introduction/getting_started.md

 ---
 layout: guides/content
 title: &title Getting Started
-description: A quick guide on how to easily get started with the PhotoEditor SDK for HTML5.
+description: A quick guide on how to easily get started with PhotoEditor SDK for HTML5.
 Your kick-off to delight your users with top-notch editing capabilities.
 order: 1
 menuitem: *title
 platform: html5